-We're looking for new volunteers to help on Tuesday, Wednesday, Thursday, and Friday evenings from 6 pm to 9 pm, or even a little earlier.
+We're looking for new volunteers to help during any open hours.
 If you can commit to helping during those hours at least once a month, apply today!

 "I boiled it down to one thing - connection.
 Making is connection - connecting your interests and ideas with your ability to concretize, make something concrete that was once an idea.
 But connection is also with others - sharing ideas and experiences, learning, teaching, and appreciating.
 Other people's creativity is just so exciting.
 Making is all about connections between the abstract and the concrete; between people and things; between people and other people and THEIR ideas.
 Everything goes around in this circle and Hatch is right there in the middle.
 So I will do everything I can to help Hatch keep going." — Cheryl Moreau, Hatch Volunteer since 2015

 "I am a Hatch true believer that the place has been and can be in the future an important community nexus." — Seth Deitch, Hatch Volunteer since 2018